Careers360 Logo

 Answer:

 Animal life is also affected by deforestation because wild animals lose their shelter and food amount is decreased.
-So, they start migrating for the search of the food, in this process they might get killed by other animals or hunters.
+So, they start migrating in search of food, in this process, they might get killed by other animals or hunters.
 In this way, their life will be affected by deforestation.

 Q. Are only big animals facing extinction?